CurvSurf/FindSurface/Readme.md

   - The **center** coordinates and the **radius** of a torus, its **axis** vector, and the **tube radius** (named as center, mean radius, normal, tube radius).
   - The normal/axis of plane/cylinder/torus is arbitrarily chosen between two alternatives by the algorithm.
 - Boolean array of which elements tells you whether the points in the corresponding indices are considered as **inlier points** by the algorithm.

+## Geometric Surfaces

+From the point of view of the algorithm of FindSurface, all geometric surfaces can be classified into the following five types:

+- Bounded Plane (rectangle)
+- Sphere
+- Cylinder
+- Cone (including conical frustum)
+- Torus

+## Auto Detection

+The algorithm of FindSurface is capable of "Auto Detection", which means it can detect the most fit surface type around the seed area without specifying the feature type manually.
+The resulted surface type is automatically determined when the surface model converges to a specific surface type.

+(TODO: local curvature에 따라 branching하는 내용 찾아서 삽입)

+To use auto detection feature, set the enum value representing any type (e.g., `FS_TYPE_ANY` for C, `FeatureType::any` for Kotlin) to the feature type parameter of `findSurface` function, instead of setting a specific type.

+## Smart Conversion

+In the mathematical models of the geometric surfaces that the algorithm of FindSurface builds, there are some special relations between the surfaces in terms of geometric topology.
+For example, a cone (conical frustum) that has the same radii at both its top and bottom is actually a cylinder.
+After the model converges to a specific surface type, Smart conversion, if enabled, automatically converts the type according to the relations.
+Smart conversion converts:

+- A cone (conical frustum) that has the same radii at both its top and bottom into a cylinder;
+- A degenerate torus (a double-covered sphere), of which mean radius is zero, into a sphere;
+  ([this gif](https://en.wikipedia.org/wiki/File:Sphere-like_degenerate_torus.gif) will help you understand what it is)
+- A torus that has an infinite mean radius into a cylinder;

+To enable Smart Conversion, the corresponding enum value must be set to the context manually.